-The Firefighters' Pension Fund (Pension Fund) is a pension trust fund of the City of Urbana, Illinois.
+The Firefighters' Pension Fund (Pension Fund) is a fiduciary component unit of the City of Urbana, Illinois.
 The Pension Fund is used to account for the Firefighters' Pension Plan ("the Plan"), a single-employer, defined benefit plan for sworn firefighter personnel of the City of Urbana ("the City").